Lifestyle in Singapore

 It’s certainly possible to live a luxurious lifestyle in Singapore, especially for those lured to the buzzing city-state by a lucrative expat package.
 It's well known that the day-to-day cost of living in the "Little Red Dot" can get pretty expensive, but even those expats who don't draw a top-tier salary will still find they can enjoy a high quality of life in Singapore.

 There's something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem filling their boots with fun things to do in their spare time.

 Conspicuous consumption in the form of shopping and eating is a Singapore norm, and firmly features in both local and expat lifestyles – so new arrivals in the city should prepare to engage in both of these popular pastimes – and budget accordingly.

 Otherwise, much time is devoted to the pursuit of life outdoors, despite the heat.
 On weekends, parks and trails heave with bike riders, joggers and those simply enjoying a stroll.

 Expats should keep in mind, though, that Singapore has a 'work hard, play hard' culture, in every sense of the expression.
 So while the lifestyle can feel indulgent at times, it’s likely to be well-earned.

 From luxury boutiques and modern malls to streetside flea markets, expats will find that the options for shopping in Singapore are almost endless – whatever their budget.

-Both locals and expats in Singapore love to shop, and there is no shortage of aisles to cruise in the city-state.
-Orchard Road and The Shoppes at Marina Bay Sands are known for having high-end designer stores, like Chanel and Prada.
+Both locals and expats in Singapore love to shop, and there is no shortage of aisles to cruise in this city-state.
+Orchard Road and The Shoppes at Marina Bay Sands are particularly known for having high-end designer stores such as Chanel and Prada.